 A large proportion of contamination will be present along the River Tyne corridor due to its extensive use for heavy industry.
-The mining legacy of North Tyneside will have resulted in many coal referral areas requiring safeguards for new developments across the Borough.
-Mine water levels were observed to increase from 2009, mine water levels have been observed to be falling since 2016.
-This has been due to an increased rate of pumping.
-If the pumping rates are decreased in the future then it is feasible that the mine waters may rise again and could still have impact on the Borough with regards to contamination.
+The mining legacy of North Tyneside will have lead to many coal referral areas requiring safeguards for new developments across the Borough.
+The rising mine waters which at present have yet to reach equilibrium and could still have impact on the Borough with regards to contamination.

-The areas of Upper Permian Magnesian Limestone located at Tynemouth and Marden in Whitley Bay must be considered with regard to water pollution, as this particular geological sequence has been recognised as an aquifer.
-The ecology could be so important, however as to outweigh any detriment caused by contamination and will not require remediation provided that there is no unacceptable risk to human health or controlled waters.
+The areas of Upper Permian Magnesian Limestone located at Tynemouth and

+Marden in Whitley Bay must be considered with regard to water pollution, as this particular geological sequence has been recognised as an aquifer.
+The ecology could be so important, however as to outweigh any detriment caused by contamination and will not require remediation provided that there is no unacceptable risk to human health.